Tuya-Community/edgex-device-tuya-go/README.md

    go run main.go --cp=consul.http://localhost:8500 --registry
    ```

-   Or, if you are using a `linux` system, you can also start the driver through docker, which is invalid for mac (because docker does not support host network mode on mac)
+   Or, you can also start the driver through docker

    - Get the docker image